TSL Launch Party featuring Nicole

 Hope for Justice!

-art work for the No Labels No Walls Digital Festival-Creating Action Together on August 25th and 26th.
+Here is a collective artwork that was created for the No Labels No Walls Digital Festival-Creating Action Together on August 25th and 26th.
 One of the festival events is hope for "Justice And Art" where we will be collecting art, poetry and however you want to express yourself and creating from those materials into a singular digital art work that we can share around the world.
 Here is our contribution!July

 TSL Launch Party featuring Tiara